tedsteen/nes-bundler/config/README.md

         selected:
             - 00-keyboard-1
             - 00-keyboard-2
-        # A list of input mapping configurations.For more key mappings see https://docs.rs/winit/latest/winit/event/enum.VirtualKeyCode.html
+        # A list of input mapping configurations.
+For more key mappings see https://docs.rs/winit/latest/winit/event/enum.VirtualKeyCode.html.
         # To add a gamepad configuration use the kind `Gamepad` and id `01-gamepad-0` for the first gamepad that connects, `01-gamepad-1` for the second and so on.
         configurations:
             00-keyboard-1: